 Every student is unique and enters the college journey from a different place.

-comprehensive packages as well as hourly assistance are available.
+comprehensive packages, Summer Essay Workshops and hourly assistance are available.

 The college landscape has changed significantly in the last 20 years, and continues to change.
 My job is to keep up-to-date on colleges and the admissions process so students can focus on self-discovery and their applications.